Germany–United States relations: 1848–1914

 In 1840-1914 about seven million Germans emigrated to the United States.
 Farmers who sold their land in Germany bought larger farms in the Middle West.
 Mechanics settled in the cities of Baltimore, Cincinnati, St. Louis, Chicago, Detroit, and New York City.
 Few went to New England or the South, apart from a colony formed in Texas.
 By 1890, more than 40 percent of the population of the cities of Cleveland, Milwaukee, Hoboken and Cincinnati were of German origin.
 By the end of the 19th century, Germans formed the largest self-described ethnic group in the United States and had a strong German—speaking element.
 They were generally permanent settlers; few either returned to Germany or showed a loyalty to the mother country.
 Some were political refugees; others were avoiding the universal conscription.
-They generally spoke German language until the US entered World War I in 1917 although the younger generation was bilingual.
+They generally spoke the German language until the US entered World War I in 1917 although the younger generation was bilingual.

 The failed German Revolutions of 1848 forced political refugees to flee.
 Those who came to the US were called the Forty-Eighters.
-Many joined the new anti-slavery Republican Party, such as Carl Schurz, a nationally-important politician.
+Many joined the new anti-slavery Republican Party, such as Carl Schurz, a nationally important politician.
 In the late 19th century Germans were active in the labor movement.
 Labor unions enabled skilled craftsmen to control their working conditions and to have a voice in American society.